Trevor Mallard is the Speaker of the New Zealand House of Representatives.

 Trevor has held various Ministerial Portfolios including Education and State Services (1999-2005) Sport (1999-2007) and Associate Finance (1999-2008).

-Trevor, the former Member for Hutt South, is a passionate supporter of Hutt causes, including closing legal high shops, batting for Wainuiomata against prejudiced moteliers, and getting the poison out of the Waiwhetu stream.
+Trevor, the former Member for Hutt South, is a passionate supporter of Hutt causes, including closing legal high shops, battling for Wainuiomata against prejudiced moteliers, and getting the poison out of the Waiwhetu stream.

-He holds a racing bike licence, regularly walks his dogs in the Rimutaka Forest Park, watches First XV and club rugby and reads thrillers both through audiobooks and on his iPad for relaxation.
+He holds a racing bike licence, regularly traps possums and walks his dogs in the Rimutaka Forest Park, watches First XV and club rugby and reads thrillers both through audiobooks and on his iPad for relaxation.
 While he is keen on rugby, he hasn't managed to develop a sidestep.